horrorclause/PythonForSecurity/README.md

 # Python For Security

-Information that is useful for Python.
+Information that is useful for learning Python.

+## Resourcese for Learning ##